 Needless to say, I’m kind of, sort of, definitely obsessed with the stuff.
 It’s more than an obsession, really — it’s a dependence.
 I’ve grown to need it.
-No no, the stuff isn’t addictive, but it has become a staple in both my health and beauty routines that I can’t live without.
+No no, the stuff isn’t addictive, but it’s become a staple in both my health and beauty routines that I really can’t live without.

 First things first, what is bentonite clay?

 Bentonite clay is sedimentary clay composed of weathered and aged volcanic ash.
 The most active deposits of which are in Wyoming and Montana.